swiftlang/swift/docs/SILMemoryAccess.md

 Each object property and its tail storage is considered a separate formal access base.
-The reference root is only one component of an `AccessedStorage` location.
-AccessedStorage also identifies the class property being accessed within that object.
+The reference root is only one component of an `AccessStorage` location.
+AccessStorage also identifies the class property being accessed within that object.

 A reference root may be borrowed, so the use-def path from the base to the root may cross a borrow scope.
-This means that uses of one base may not be replaced with a different base even if it has the same AccessedStorage because they may not be contained within the same borrow scope.
+This means that uses of one base may not be replaced with a different base even if it has the same AccessStorage because they may not be contained within the same borrow scope.
 However, this is the only part of the access path that may be borrowed.
 Address uses with the same base can be substituted without checking the borrow scope.